 - High quality meetings with sharing and consistent experience for all

 Having spoken to many accountants about their challenges and why they are reluctant to change, every single one says the same thing: manual processes and outdated systems are blocking change.
 Unfortunately, so many processes are plagued by legacy software and inefficiencies which is costing accountants a lot of money.
-More firms are realising that technology can fix this.
+Adopting new technology in business can fix this.

 Best of breed tools allow for: